practual/dubus/README.md

 # Dubus: static data API for Dublin bus routes #
 ## Usage ##

+Unless noted otherwise, all requests should be HTTP GET without body or URL query string.

 ### All route details ###
     api/route/
 Returns a list of JSON objects with attributes: